 Contrast is a great game with a beautiful story.
 It was enchanting to play, though rather short in overall time.
 It does provide a good experience with a simple game finish for your achievements.
 I'll go further to say that some of those achievements for doing some things were just strange as I had to sit in a random box for an achievement.
 Anyways, the characters themselves were developed in an interesting way and it felt good to guide Didi on her adeventure in the night.
 Contrast definitely developed its sandbox world well and had a good set of puzzles within it.
 Length isn't everything and the three acts were simply laid out, just don't forget the collectibles are they add a lot to the overall story!

-Review Done on Contrast for Xbox One
+Contrast Review on Xbox One

 Review Code provided by Microsoft